 Only you know what’s best for you and your baby.
 For many women dealing with an unplanned pregnancy, examining the options makes the next steps clear.
 You may decide that parenting is not the right choice for you, and that terminating the pregnancy is not something you want to do.

 After weighing the other options, adoption may emerge as the best course of action.
 Only you can make this decision.

 9. Chance to Help Others

-Another reason for putting a child up for adoption: helping a family who can’t have children.
+Another reason for creating an adoption plan: helping a family who can’t have children.
 In some situations, couples are unable to conceive children.
 So, they turn to adoption as a way to start a family.
 Approximately 81.5 million people in the U.S. have considered adopting a child.

 10. Personal Health